 Median of all compensation (including tips, bonus, and overtime) by years of experience.

 The average beginner in this position makes around $59K, but folks who have been around for five to 10 years see a markedly higher median salary of $73K.
 Product Analysts bring in $77K after working for 10 to 20 years.
 Folks who claim more than 20 years of relevant experience actually report a comparatively lower median income of $75K.

 Pay Difference by Location

-With a pay rate for Product Analysts that is 36 percent greater than the national average, San Francisco offers a comfortable salary for those in this profession.
-Product Analysts can also look forward to large paychecks in cities like New York (+19 percent), Boston (+17 percent), Charlotte (+10 percent), and Pittsburgh (+8 percent).
-Dallas is the lowest-paying area, 15 percent south of the national average and represent the lowest-paying market.
+With a pay rate for Product Analysts that is 42 percent greater than the national average, San Francisco offers a comfortable salary for those in this profession.
+Product Analysts can also look forward to large paychecks in cities like Boston (+21 percent), New York (+17 percent), Nashville (+16 percent), and Washington (+9 percent).
+In Dallas, salaries are 16 percent below the national average and represent the lowest-paying market.
 Workers in Los Angeles and Cleveland earn salaries that trail the national average for those in this profession (5 percent less and 4 percent less, respectively).

 based on 71 votes.